motdiem/GRARchiver/README.md

 ### What is this ?

-This is a small python script to archive your read items from google reader, before google reader closes on july 1st.
+This is a quick & dirty python script to archive your read items from google reader, before google reader closes on july 1st.
 No warranty whatsoever - look at the source, I obviously don't know what I'm doing.